 We wanted the room to benefit as many different people as possible and it certainly has.
 It has a capacity of 3 fans who require the facility plus a parent or carer each.
 The room has been full all season and had a waiting list for it towards the end of the season when awareness of the room increased.

 As the creators of the idea, the Shippey Campaign has now gained charity status (reg.
 No. 1166989) and we are now looking to get our concept rolled out nationwide and even into other sports.

-We have been heavily involved with each permanent sensory viewing room in clubs and following the development at Sunderland AFC, we are thrilled to say that our contact with Notts County came to fruition with the development of three sensory viewing rooms which opened on 3rd September 2016 and Watford FC opened the first sensory viewing room in the South on 10th December 2016.
+We have been heavily involved with each permanent sensory viewing room in clubs and following the development at Sunderland AFC, we are thrilled to say that our contact with Notts County came to fruition with the development of three sensory viewing rooms which opened on 3rd September 2016 and Watford FC opened the first sensory viewing room in the South of England on 10th December 2016.
 On 18th February 2017, the first sensory room in Scottish football opened at Airdrieonians FC, which we are very proud to be part of.

 We have now joined in Partnership with BT, The Premier League and Lords Taverners, who have put aside a grant for each Premier League club to apply for to create a sensory viewing space in their stadium!
 We have been in contact with every EFL club, every SPL club and national stadiums in the UK.
 We are not stopping at Great Britain either! we have had contact from The New Perth Stadium in Australia and had enquiries from Qatar, Hong Kong, France, Germany and we have recently welcomed Corinne Eckert onto our team as USA Ambassador!

 We think our idea should be ‘the norm’ in all stadia everywhere.